elatov/elatov.github.io/_posts/2017-04-14-revert-to-asus-wrt-from-dd-wrt-on-asus-rt-ac68u-router.md

 * IP Traffic Monitoring
 * Streaming Services

 The Port Forwarding impacted me the most.
-Although I noticed that SSL enabled services actually worked quite well.
-So this forced me to enable SSL on some of my services and port forwarding still worked :)
+I noticed that some worked and some didn't, which described some of the behavior other folks saw.
+Luckily the one I cared about worked and the ones that kept failing, I disabled.
+If you end up disabling NAT Acceleration then the VLAN configuration will change from:

+	/usr/sbin/robocfg vlan 1 ports "1 2 3 4t 8t"
+	/usr/sbin/robocfg vlan 3 ports "4t 8t"

+to this:

+	/usr/sbin/robocfg vlan 1 ports "1 2 3 4t 5t"
+	/usr/sbin/robocfg vlan 3 ports "4t 5t"